Experiential Learning through a Walking Tour

 1c.
 Multicultural Community Center

 The Multicultural Community Center is a student-won, student-led space.
-They facilitate students’ greater involvement in multicultural-related education, collaborations, and cross/inter-cultural community building by providing: an educational space for the critical study and practice of multiculturalism, and a welcoming and inclusive space for students.
-They aim to foster cultural expression and identity exploration within Berkeley’s diverse student population.
+They provide: space for collaborations and cross/inter-cultural community building; an educational hub for the critical study and practice of multiculturalism; a welcoming and inclusive space for students to engage in diverse cultural expression and identity exploration.

 1d.
 ReUse Store

-UC Berkeley ReUSE collects reusable materials from individuals and departments and redistributes them back to the campus community.
+Led and operated by students, UC Berkeley ReUSE collects reusable materials from individuals and departments and redistributes them back to the campus community.
+Redistribution occurs via the ReUSE store in the basement of the MLK Student Union and the ReUSE Station in Barrows Hall.
 This service aims to encourage the campus community to reconsider their traditional notions of waste and incorporate reuse into their daily lives.
-ReUSE makes donated reusable items available on campus through the ReUSE store in the basement of the MLK Student Union and through the ReUSE Station in Barrows Hall.

 1e.
 SERC Environmental Resource Center

-The Student Environmental Resource Center, located in the MLK Student Union basement, bNorth, is a campus center for the student environmental and sustainability community.
-SERC cultivates a collaborative space to strengthen the collective effectiveness of the sustainability community, and provides resources for students to actualize their visions of a more equitable, socially just, and resilient future.
-SERC continues to expand its programs, projects, and resources – managing environmental programs and bringing together student organizations from all over campus.
+The Student Environmental Resource Center, located in the MLK Student Union basement (bNorth), is a campus center for the student environmental and sustainability community.
+SERC supports student environmental groups, cultivates a collaborative space to strengthen the collective effectiveness of the sustainability community, and provides resources for students to actualize their visions of a more equitable, socially just, and resilient future.
+SERC sponsors over 40 student organizations.

 2) Lower Sproul